tustin2121/James_Somerton_Transcripts/_videos/BJw8_r89EwA.md

 look him in the eye, let alone hug him.
 Tallying up the score… Kinda makes you

 prefer the idea of being poor.
 Right?
-Like, according to Young Royals, being poor is
+Like, according to *Young Royals*, being poor is

 kinda great.
 Much better than being rich where everyone is trying to exploit you.
 Because, ah,